 The Davis Cup betting odds are now available.
 The odds are subject to change, so it's worth checking back with this page to ensure you have the most up-to-date odds.
-This page was last updated on August 17, 2020:
+These Davis Cup Final odds was last updated on November 25, 2021:

 The tournament is now put on by the ITF (International Tennis Federation) and nations are placed into qualifying groups for the Davis Cup each year, based on their geographic regions.

 - American Zone Group 3

 - Europe and Africa Groups 3 and 4

 While it may not be as common to bet on the Davis Cup as it would be to bet on the US Open or Wimbledon, you are sure to find some great betting options when it comes to The Davis Cup.
 The teams participating have some of the top talent representing their countries from all around the world.
 You can also bet on the qualifiers, which provides a great primer leading up to the Davis Cup Finals.

 While professional tennis players were banned from participating at the Davis Cup for the majority of its existence, in 1973, they began allowing professional players.
 In 1981, they chose to tier the tournament, where the top 16 teams would compete in the World Group, and the remainder would compete in four other groups in their respective regional zones.